mgetz34/E-commerce-Back-End/README.md

 ## Features

-SQL database management, custom routes, seed data
+SQL database management, custom routes, seed data, sequleize methods, custom express.js API

 ## How to Contribute

-Always open to feedback, send me an email!
+Always open to feedback, send me an email or message on LI!

 ## Tests